 - a.
 Description On April 1, 2024, PWC, a pilot site in Virginia, implemented the Public Safety Assessment (PSA), replacing the Virginia Pretrial Risk Assessment Instrument (VPRAI).
 Unlike VPRAI, the PSA does not require pretrial interviews, streamlining the process and ensuring universal screening.
 This shift has increased efficiency but has also increased workload by 20%.
 It has also increased the demand for more dedicated oversight to maintain quality and consistency.
 CJS has attempted to manage the increased workload by redistributing responsibilities among existing staff, with the current manager overseeing both day and night shifts at the Adult Detention Center (ADC), which is not an adequate long-term solution.
 All these factors have underscored the need for an Investigation Team Manager position to manage the PSA assessments and ensure accurate pretrial evaluations during the night shift at the ADC.
 This initiative would fund one Investigation Team Manager position for a total of \$151,814 with \$138,354 in ongoing and \$13,460 in one-time funding. - b.
-Service Level Impacts This initiative aligns with the County's Strategic Plan under the Health and Wellbeing and Safe and Secure Communities goals.
-The investigation team manager supports these objectives by improving the consistency and reliability of PSA assessments, which directly impact public safety and ensure consistency in pretrial decisions.
+Service Level Impacts The investigation team manager supports the above objectives by improving the consistency and reliability of PSA assessments, which directly impact public safety and ensure consistency in pretrial decisions.
 This role also contributes to the broader goal of enhancing community safety by addressing gaps in the criminal justice system and improving the overall efficiency of night operations.